zubair-abr/Graph-Algorithms-Visualizer-ICE-TASK-3-/README.md

 ### In NetBeans
 1. **File → Open Project** → select the project folder.
 2. Right-click the project in the Projects panel → **Run**.
-   - *Note: use "Run Project", not "Run File" on an individual class — "Run File" bypasses the project's configured main class as this is something i struggled with.*
+   - *Note: use "Run Project", not "Run File" on an individual class because "Run File" bypasses the project's configured main class as this is something i struggled with.*

 ### Requirements
 - JDK 21 or later